Please note that the terms “member” and “registrant” are used interchangeably throughout our website

 1. the Optometry Examining Board of Canada (OEBC) written exam and OSCE; or

 2. National Board of Examiners in Optometry (NBEO) Exam.
-In order to be accepted for registration in Ontario, all three parts of the NBEO examination (Part I ABS, Part II PAM, TMOD, and Part III CSE or PEPS) must have been successfully challenged after January 18, 2019.
+In order to be accepted for registration in Ontario, all three parts of the NBEO examination (Part I ABS, Part II PAM, TMOD, and Part III CSE or PEPS) must have been successfully challenged after January 18, 2019, and at least one part has been registered for by March 7, 2025.
 Passing the TMOD component in Part II is required for registration in Ontario.

 The College will also accept the Canadian Assessment of Competence in Optometry (CACO) from applicants who challenged the exam in the past.